 Join us on Saturday mornings in-person* or over Zoom at 11:00 am for Torah Study.
 Torah Study typically concludes around 12:30 pm.

-*If you would like to attend in person, you must be fully vaccinated and wear a mask.
-If you are unable to get vaccinated or wear a mask, we have a laptop and camera set up so that you can still participate via Zoom.
+*If you would like to attend in person, you must be fully vaccinated.
+Masks are optional while local COVID transmission rates are at low levels or “in the green zone” based on the CDC’s weekly data.
+When transmission rates are higher, masks are required for everyone participating in person.
+If you do not feel comfortable attending in person, we have a laptop and camera set up so that you can still participate via Zoom.
 To receive the Zoom link, please contact Rabbi Ahuva.

 You do not need to know how to read Hebrew or have any prior experience studying Jewish sacred texts.
 All are welcome.
 We hope to see you there!

 *Please note that on some Saturday mornings, we have a prayer service instead of Torah Study.
 You can check the Or Ami calendar to find out which program we are offering on a particular date.
 Dress code is casual for Torah Study, but community members tend to dress up for services, especially if there is a Bar/Bat Mitzvah.